jerrodq2/Algorithms/README.md

 # Algorithms
+Created Approximately 1/2017

+## Purpose
-Algorithms using mainly javascript for practice, gotta keep the skills sharp.
-I will do most if not all of these algrithms without most of the built in methods.
-Some problems are from fellow coders, codingWars, and an the Coding Dojo algorithm book.
+Javascript algorithms done for practice early in my career.
+Partially to increase my skills, partially to have some I could put on my first portfolio.
+Most if not all of these algrithms are done without most of the built in methods.
+Some problems are from fellow coders, codingWars, and a Coding Dojo algorithm book.
 I'm using Algorithm Challenges, The Dojo Collection by Martin Puryear, version 1.0.6, so any page numbers are referencing this.